-Phoenix Brass Band is serious about safeguarding and takes every opportunity to ensure that the Band provides a safe and enjoyable environment for all its members, its Training Band, youth members and any vulnerable members.
+Phoenix Brass Band is serious about safeguarding and takes every opportunity to ensure that the Band provides a safe and enjoyable environment for all its members, its Training Section, youth members and any vulnerable members.

 Phoenix Brass is committed to protecting and safeguarding the welfare of the children and young people in its care.
 The Band aims to ensure that all children and young people are welcomed into a safe and caring environment, with a positive attitude to inclusion, learning and support.
 Phoenix Brass Band recognises that it is the responsibility of each one of its staff/ volunteers to prevent the physical, emotional, sexual abuse or neglect of young people and children and will report any incident or behaviour that causes concern with regard to the welfare of the child or young person.

 To this end Phoenix Brass has in place a number of policies and procedures that protect children and young people accessing its services.
 The Band recognises its responsibility to implement, maintain and regularly review procedures, which are designed to prevent and be alerted to abuse.
 These procedures apply to all children and young people regardless of their race, religion, first language or culture; age; gender or sexuality; health or disability; location or placement; political or immigration stature or involvement in criminal behaviour.

 Phoenix Brass acknowledges that some children and young people are more vulnerable to abuse than others.
 For example, those children and young people who are disadvantaged; disabled children and young people; those living away from home; those in the family home living with parental ill health, mental illness or substance misuse as well as children and young people who are suffering from racial or religious harassment.